Acadia University - Canada

 3 Year Program

 This 3 Year Program offers an opportunity to obtain an Acadia degree along with your CAS and expand your field of study beyond the bounds of the accredited engineering program.
 You may choose to add study from areas outside of Applied Science, including Buisness, Biology, Chemistry, Computers, Environmental Science, Geomatics, Geology, Math or Physics.
-You can complete the BASc as a stand alone program or combine it with the CAS should you wish to carry on with your engineering studies after completion.
+You can complete the BASc as a stand-alone program or combine it with the CAS should you wish to continue on and complete the accredited Bachelor of Engineering Degree.
+Provided you have successfully completed the CAS requirements and have requested a discipline placement, you would again have automatic admission into the third year of the Dalhousie Engineering Degree.

 The Applied Science program at Acadia is extremely flexible.
 It is possible to complete the CAS simultaneously with degrees in many other areas of study at Acadia.
 It is also possible to use Applied Science courses to complete minor or second major requirements in many other programs of study without actually completing the CAS itself.
 Students interested in these options should consult with the Director of the School.